-If you've ever lived in San Francisco/Silicon Valley, you might’ve observed the same thing I have since moving there about 18 months ago.
-Since this is home to many of the world’s largest technology and venture capital companies, it would make sense that there'd be a large amount of motivated, intelligent and hardworking people.
-So you did notice that too, huh?
+The Bay Area is known as the home to many of the world’s largest technology and venture capital companies, so it would make sense that there'd be a large amount of motivated, intelligent and hardworking people.

-In the book, the chapter referred to two schools that were in neighboring areas; one school had a reputation for being better than the other as far as curriculum, instructors and overall atmosphere.
-With that being said, the parents of the children living in the district of the latter school did everything in their power in order for their child to attend the “better” school.
-Whether they had to lie about their address or petition to their city commissioner, these parents were determined to give their kids what they thought would be a better education.
-While other parents stuck to the guidelines of their district and had their kids to go the school they were zoned for.
+When this thought crossed my mind, I was reminded of a chapter in a book titled, Freakonomics.
+In the book, the chapter referred to two schools that were in neighboring areas; one school had a reputation for being better than the other as far as curriculum, instructors, and overall atmosphere.
+The parents of the children living in the district of the latter school did everything they could for their child to attend the “better” school.
+Some lied about their address and others petition to their city's commissioner.
+The point being, the parents were determined to give their child what they thought would be a better education.
+While other parents stuck to the guidelines of their district and had their children to go the school they were zoned for.

-Researchers had analyzed data ranging from the quality of teachers at both schools to the way students were taught, even the types of students who attended both schools and oddly enough, the results were quite similar.
+Researchers analyzed data across all variables from the quality of teachers to the way students were taught, even the types of students who attended both schools.
+Oddly enough the results were quite similar.
 As it turns out, the outcomes had nothing to do with which school the students attended, but had everything to do with the parents.
-The students who performed better had parents who were involved with their education, regardless of the school they went to.
+The students who performed better had parents who were involved with their education more, regardless of which school they attended.

-In relation to San Francisco/Silicon Valley, those intelligent, motivated, and hardworking people I observed had the desire to succeed and moved here because if it.
-The thought that startups will only succeed in SF/SV is not completely accurate.
-They succeed because the people here already possess the passion, motivation, and drive to succeed.
+In relation to SF Bay Area; those intelligent, motivated, and hardworking people I mentioned have a desire to succeed and moved here because of it.
+The thought that startups those with the desire to succeed will only do so in SF/SV is not accurate.
+They succeed here often because the people here already possess the passion, motivation, and drive to make it so.

-I compare living in SF/ SV to living in Florence during the Renaissance; there are just so many great people you can learn from.
-I am consistently surprised at the high quality of conversation I can have with what seems to be with just about anyone in technology.
+I like to compare living in SF/ SV to living in Florence during the Renaissance; This is our Renaissance and there are so many great people you can learn from.
+I am consistently surprised at the quality of conversation I can have with what seems to be with just about anyone.

 Can these pockets exist elsewhere?
 How can we grow the same community elsewhere?
-What are your thoughts on the topic, Comment below.
+What are your thoughts on the topic?